Icon Painting Workshop for Beginners

 • Day 2.

 Drawing process: The importance of modelling the shape of the face.
-Drawing the hair and beard, finding individuality of the image.
+Drawing the veil and the bonnet, finding individuality of the image.
 Drawing with a brush.
-Arranging the image on paper or icon panel.
+Arranging the image on paper or icon board.
+Painting drapery with egg tempera - modeling forms with shadows and creating soft an gradual ransitions.

 • Day 3.